janeslagle/CS_138_final_project/README.md

 - 'do nothing' action: the state (condition) of the bridge worsens by 1% for the time step to simulate how in the real-world neglecting to maintain the bridge will lead to the state of the bridge getting worse over time
 - 'mainteance' action: the state improves by 1% for the time step to simulate how in the real-world, if you reguarly maintain the bridge, it's condition will improve over time
-- 'replace' action: if you replace the bridge entirely then it will reset the bridge to have a perfect condition state
+- 'replace' action: if you replace the bridge entirely then it will reset the bridge to have a perfect condition state of 100

 **Reward Function**:
 We calculate reward based on if the bridge is improving from previous conditions and also based on how well the agent is maintaining the available budget.